-Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.
+Instead of finding out blogging mistakes from just a random blogger, you can learn from 5 of them.

 I reached out to 5 bloggers (big and small) and asked all of them pretty much the same questions.